 From an academic perspective, there is significant evidence in the literature demonstrating the utility of open-source design, both from a medical perspective but also for private and public research purposes, not to mention education.
 Researchers have identified ultrasound as a safe, low-cost solution in medically under-served regions and markets with rising health costs.
 There is also increased interest in terms of private-sector research and development, as indicated by the abundance of recent works and new projects indicating the innovative aspects of the topic.

+Open-source hardware has a potential to change the shape of ultrasound research, by having replicable systems possibly customized to specific applications, addressing both niche needs and accessible, lower-end requirements.

-In general, open source ultrasound hardware research [Roman, 2019] has begun, and it is our hope that this article will encourage other researchers and makers to share their work.
+In general, open source ultrasound hardware research [Roman, 2019] is accelerating, and it is our hope that this article will encourage other researchers, manufacturers [Yu et al., 2020] and makers to share their work.

 Acknowledgment